CloudCannon/documentation/_organisations/team-management.md

 2. Click the **Add** button in the permission level you want
 3. Add the email of the person you want to share and hit enter

-This will email the team member and prompt them to sign up or log in.
-Once logged in they will have access to all sites created under the organisation at the level specified.
+This emails the team member and prompts them to sign up or log in.
+Once logged in, they have access to all sites created under the organisation at the level specified.

 ![Adding a new SSL certificate](/img/organisations/add-team-member.png){: srcset="/img/organisations/add-team-member.png 800w, /img/organisations/add-team-member@2x.png 1600w"}
 {: .has-screenshot}